ShunZhang0816/FT-SEM/README.md

 # Results reproduced
-All results for all methods used in the FT-SEM paper can be reproduced at ./Simulation and ./Empirical studies.
+All results for all methods used in the FT-SEM paper can be reproduced at ./Simulation and ./Empirical_Study.
+It is important to note that reproducing the empirical analysis requires obtaining publicly available data in advance.
+For details, please refer to the links provided in the article.